 FCA Scotland, an independent fostering agency, is a private limited company registered under the Companies Act 1985 (company number SC238143).
-We began operating in 2002 and have consistently grown and evolved to meet the needs of looked after children and young people in the Scotland.
+We began operating in 2002 and have

 In accordance with the Companies Acts 1985 and 1989, we produce a

 Memorandum of Association and Articles of Association.
 Copies of these are available to the government commissions, which regulate independent fostering agencies and children's social care throughout the UK.